craigahobbs/craigahobbs.github.io/setup/README.md

 1. Install Debian 11 on a **wired connection**:

-2. Add "non-free" in the "Software & Updates" application
+2. Add "non-free-firmware" in the "Software & Updates" application

 3. Install the wifi drivers using the following commands: